clayallsopp/formotion/LIST_OF_ROW_TYPES.md

   value:      'Some Value',   # The initial value passed to the row
   title:      'Title',        # Title of the row
   subtitle:   'Subtitle',     # Subtitle of the row
   image:      nil,            # Image for the cell's imageView.
+Accepts a string, UIImage, URL string, or NSURL
-Accepts a string or UIImage
+  image_placeholder: nil      # Used only when you are loading remote images.
+Accpets a string or UIImage
   type:       :string,        # The type of row (string, phone, switch, etc)
   row_height: 100             # Height of the row
 }